-Shops and buildings are well heated and often have a double-door porch entry system and they have polar strength double or triple glazing.
+Shops and buildings are well heated and they often have a double-door porch entry system and polar strength double or triple glazing.
 Duvets are super-light but super-warm and showers are piping hot.

 So don’t let the cold put you off.
-Wear sensible boots or shoes, take plenty of layers and get outside.
+Wear sensible boots or shoes, layer up and get outside.
 Walk in the forests among the pines where the snowflakes float gently down and birds are eating the jewel-red berries.
 Catch glimpses of the frozen lake between the trees, and then find a steamy, warm cafe and cup your hands around a hot mug of coffee and treat yourself to a tasty cake.

 It’s always dark in Finland!

 Of course, the further north that you go in the winter the hours of darkness are longer, but in Tampere in January we had daylight for at least six hours a day.
-Yes, often the daylight was a soft dove-grey as the falling snow curled over everything and it felt like peering through fogged up glasses but snow also reflects, so once it was dark, everything had a cool glow aobut it.
+Yes, often the daylight was a soft dove-grey as the falling snow curled over everything and at times it was like peering through fogged up glasses but snow also reflects, so once it was dark, everything had a cool glow about it.

-Street lights illuminate the paths and the shadows retreat deeper down alleys due to the whiteness of snow layering everything.
-Buildings are brightly lit and peeping through the windows you can see rooms cosy and clad with pine and warm with crackling log fires or they are funky and bright in a Scandanavian Ikea type of a way.
+Street lights illuminate the paths and the shadows retreat deeper down alleys due to the whiteness of the snow.
+Buildings are brightly lit and peeping through the windows you can see rooms cosy and warm with crackling log fires and lots of pine or they are funky and bright in a Scandinavian Ikea type of a way.